Philippines: COVID school closures threaten education 'catastrophe' | DW | 21.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Unlike most other countries, the Philippines has decided to keep schools closed for another year to contain coronavirus.
+Unlike most other countries, the Philippines has decided to keep schools closed for another year to contain COVID-19.
 Rights advocates warn millions of children without internet access are missing out on an education.

 As schools around the world gradually welcome back students, the Philippines has decided to keep schools shuttered for another year as the country struggles to control spiking COVID cases.